Bookmarks / Anchor Links

 Highlight the text that you wish to use for your hyperlink, and click the link button.

-A popup window will appear.
-Type # then the name of the bookmark you created, without any spaces.
-When finished, click the green check mark.
+• If you created your own bookmark in a Text Area: Type # then the name of the bookmark you created, without any spaces.

 Note: The # symbol is critical.
 It is what tells the link where to land within the page.